pj8/github-backlog-sync/README.md

 - `BACKLOG_API_KEY`: Your Backlog API key.
 This is required.
 - `BACKLOG_SPACE_NAME`: Your Backlog space name.
 This is required.
+- `BACKLOG_SPACE_DOMAIN`: Your Backlog space domain.
+This is required.
 - `BACKLOG_PROJECT_KEY`: Your Backlog project key.
 This is required.
 - `BACKLOG_CUSTOM_FIELD_ID`: The ID of the Backlog custom field where the GitHub pull request URLs will be added.
 This is required.